 Deirdre O'Keeffe - Assistant Secretary

-Deirdre O’Keeffe is the Assistant Secretary with responsibility for Maritime Transport, including the Irish Coastguard, for the Economic and Financial Evaluation Unit and for the Department’s Internal Audit function.
+Deirdre O’Keeffe is the Assistant Secretary with responsibility for Maritime Transport, including the Irish Coastguard, for the Strategic Research Analysis division and for the Department’s Internal Audit function.
 Deirdre joined the Department in February 2015 having previously served in senior management roles in the Departments of Justice, Education, Marine and Finance, as a Statistician in the Central Statistics Office and as a Director/Secretary to Fáilte Ireland.
 She holds a Bachelor Degree in Mathematics, Masters degrees in Public Sector Policy (MSc (Econ)) and Organisation Development (MSc (PSA)) - from Trinity College Dublin - and a PhD in Economics (Public Sector Analysis) from University College Dublin.
 She also holds a professional qualification in Statistics (by examination) from the Institute of Statisticians in London, and a teaching qualification from Trinity College London, as well as diplomas from Boston College, Harvard University and the London Business School.

 |Telephone:||+ 353 1 6783412|